PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### What are software requirements?

-In addition to running a f(x)Core node, validators should develop monitoring, alerting and management solutions.
+In addition to running a Pundi AIFX node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?